How To Control CPU Fan Speed on Laptop and PC Windows 10/11

 • 4-pin PWM (pulse width modulation) can be controlled using fan control software easily.

 The purpose behind the CPU fan is quite simple.
-They regularly check your PC’s temperature and adjust the CPU fan’s speed by turning them on and off accordingly.
+They regularly check your PC’s temperature and adjust the CPU fan’s speed by turning it on and off accordingly.
 Every PC case has air vents to allow the heat to escape.

 If you find your CPU fans to be running constantly, it’s a sign that your system is overheating and that may cause problems with your power supply.
 Thus, it can be very important to maintain a balance with the CPU fan speed while also keeping your PC’s temperature in check.